jtempest/float_eq-rs/book/src/tutorials/basic_usage.md

 normal numbers, we can use a [relative tolerance comparison] to scale the tolerance for us.
 The second operand is our expected value, so we may choose to use `r2nd <= tol`.
-With a relative tolerance comparison, the tolerance should be as if we were testing a value in the range 1.0 to 2.0, so `f64::EPSILON` indicates we are expecting our operands to be no more than one representable value apart from each other[^relative]:
+With a relative tolerance comparison, the tolerance should be specified as if we were testing a value in the range 1.0 to 2.0, so `f64::EPSILON` indicates we are expecting our operands to be no more than one representable value apart from each other[^relative]:

 ```rust
 # use float_eq::float_eq;